How to Become a Pilot with a University Degree

 Frozen Airline Transport Pilot Licence (fATPL)

 At the end of your training, you will gain a frozen ATPL.
-With this, you can get hired as a Cadet First officer (FO).
-With this position, you will sit in the right-hand seat of the cabin.
+With this, you can get hired as a Cadet First Officer (FO), meaning you get to sit in the right-hand seat of the cabin.
 When you become more experienced, you can become a Senior First Officer (SFO).

 Once you have accomplished 1500 flight hours, your ATPL becomes unfrozen, and you can apply for jobs as Captain.
 In this position, you will be in command of the plane and occupy the left-hand pilot seat.
 From this, you can advance further to become a Training Captain and teach other aspiring young pilots.